Eduard Crasemann: World War II

 In April 1944, Crasemann went to Germany for a period of leave and then, instead of returning to Russia, he went on a one-month divisional commanders' course at the War Academy at Hirschberg.
 In early July 1944 he was posted to Italy as the acting commander of 26th Panzer Division.
 His term in command was short, as Generalmajor Hans Boelsen arrived on 18 July, with Crasemann reverting to deputy commander.
 However, the following month Boelsen took over the 18th Panzergrenadier Division while Crasemann became the permanent commander of 26th Panzer Division.
 Engaged in the fighting on the Gothic Line with the Eighth Army, the 26th Panzer Division fought a series of delaying actions, retreating to just south of Bologna at which time it was withdrawn for a rest.
 Crasemann was awarded the Oak Leaves to his Knight's Cross. promoted to Generalmajor in October, and was recalled to Germany for promotion.

 Crasemann was appointed commander of XII SS Army Corps, 15th Army, in early 1945, taking over from General der Infanterie Günther Blumentritt.
 Despite the SS designation in its title, his new command consisted largely of Heer personnel.
 Stationed on the Western Front along the Ruhr River it opposed the United States Ninth Army, which commenced an offensive on 23 February.
 He was promoted Generalleutnant two days later.
 The Germans were pushed back and by 1 April had become encircled in the Ruhr Pocket.
 XII SS Army Corps was destroyed and Crasemann surrendered to United States troops on 17 April.
 Despite his capture, Crasemann was promoted to General der Artillerie on 20 April 1945.

 Trial and conviction

 Imprisoned in Special Camp 11 along with several other high ranking German personnel, in 1947 Crasemann faced a war crimes tribunal run by British authorities in Padua.
 This was in relation to a charge of complicity with the massacre of 162 Italian civilians in Padule di Fucecchio near Florence on 23 August 1944, during his time in command of 26th Panzer Division.
 He was found guilty of war crimes and sentenced to 10 years imprisonment.
-He spent the rest of his life in jail, dying in Werl on 28 April 1950.
+He spent the rest of his life in prison, dying of unknown causes in Werl Prison on 28 April 1950.